8 July 2000; Silver Creek, Minnesota; 0600 hrs

 "Probably," Daniel admitted, feeling a little guilt steal over him.

-"He hasn't been giving you grief about that, has he?"
+"He hasn't been giving you grief about it, has he?"

 "No," he said quickly.
 "He wouldn't.
 But...I think he's a little disappointed.
 We both know I'm not thinking seriously anymore about, uh...structured...'higher education,' as you call it."